kaizacorp/allenbot/README.md

-React app for displaying all the wonderful Library of Allenxandria gifs!
+React app for displaying all the wonderful [Library of Allenxandria](https://www.youtube.com/@TheLibraryofAllenxandria) gifs!

+Currently hosted using GitHub Pages at https://kaizacorp.github.io/allenbot/

 TODO: